 - GRUP: Glass – fibre reinforced unsaturated polyester.

 The different types of pipes are selected according to the required properties like chemical resistance, temperature resistance, and mechanical properties.

 Characteristics of GRP Pipe

-- Corrosion resistance: Corrosion resistant to both inside and outside corrosion.
+- Corrosion resistance: Corrosion resistance to both inside and outside corrosion.
 As a result, additional linings and exterior coatings are not required.

-- When the ratio of strength per unit of weight is considered, fibreglass composites surpass CS and SS.
+- When the ratio of strength per unit of weight is considered, fiberglass composites surpass CS and SS.

 - Lightweight: Fibreglass piping is only one-sixth the weight of steel products and 10% the weight of similar concrete products.

-- Electrical properties: Standard fibreglass pipes are nonconductive.
-Some manufacturers offer conductive fibreglass piping system for transporting fluids like Jet Fuel.
+- Electrical properties: Standard fiberglass pipes are non-conductive.
+Some manufacturers offer conductive fiberglass piping systems for transporting fluids like Jet Fuel.

 - Low maintenance cost: Fibreglass piping is easy to maintain because it does not rust, is easily cleaned and requires minimal protection from the environment.

-GRP Pipes provides various beneficial advantages as listed below:
+GRP Pipes provide various beneficial advantages as listed below:

 - Long life; highly durable.

 - Wide application range.